GameRevision/GWLP-R/README.md

  - Join the dev chat at irc://irc.rizon.net/gwlpr (if your using an IRC client, try joining #gwlpr on the server irc.rizon.net)
  - Leave message in the forums on [GameRevision](http://www.gamerevision.com/forumdisplay.php?61-GWLP-R)

 ### Install notes for users (you still have to compile it :P):

+---

+*You may want to use a Virtual-Machine (running Linux) to run the server, especially if you dont have a machine that runs Linux (or a Unix system) natively.
+Trying to follow the instructions on Windows probably wont work - but there might be a Windows package on the GR forums somewhere.*

+**On Windows (Or any OS that will run the GW client later on)**
+ - Download, compile and config the Launcher from the [utils](https://github.com/GameRevision/GWLP-R-Utils/tree/master/Launcher)

+**On Linux/Unix (Or any OS that will run the server later on)**
  - Make sure you have Maven 3+, JDK 7+ and MySQL 5.5+ installed and configured
  - Run `git clone git://github.com/GameRevision/GWLP-R.git` anywhere you like on your system
  - Edit the install script from within the project you just cloned to match your MySQL settings (username, password and database)